-But as I say this, I am also reminded that our growth would not have been possible without the profit of a positive bottom line.
-This more traditional way of looking at profit provided the source of our financial capital and return to our shareholders.
+The growth of our business and the growing investment in people, however, would not have been possible without the profit of a growing positive bottom line.
+This more traditional way of looking at profit provided the source of our financial capital, and return to our shareholders.
 It was for us, an essential means goal, a measure of the effectiveness of our combined efforts - a virtue of accountability.